superjax/inertial_sense_ros/README.md

 rosrun inertial_sense inertial_sense_node
 ```

-For setting parameters and topic remappings from a launch file, refer to the [Roslaunch for Larger Projects](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) page.
+For setting parameters and topic remappings from a launch file, refer to the [Roslaunch for Larger Projects](http://wiki.ros.org/roslaunch/Tutorials/Roslaunch%20tips%20for%20larger%20projects) page, or the sample `launch/test.launch` file.

 ## Parameters